qeeqbox/analyzer/README.md

 - Web detection

 ### Roadmap 2020
+- Phishing module
 - MS office module
 - Web service and API
-- Phishing module
-- Machine learning modules
+- Machine learning modules (commercial)

 ### Update
 Thank you for reaching out - I have been getting requests to implement the following: